leopechnicki/AI-Assistant/README.md

 ## Bluetooth via MCP

 The server can attempt to connect to a Bluetooth device using MCP.
 Send a `POST` request to `/api/connect` with a JSON body containing an `address` field.

+## Audio messages

+Hold the **Record** button to capture an audio message and release to send it to the assistant.
+The recording is transcribed on the server via OpenAI Whisper and the resulting text reply is displayed in the chat.